hazer-hazer/Jacy-Dev-Book/_docs/compiler-workflow/name-res-stage/importation-&-module-system.md

 ```

 After importation, module `n` must contain alias to function `foo(label1:label2)` and locally defined `foo(label3:label4)`.
-When module tree is building we create FOSes (Function Overload Sets) each of those has a unique index id.
+When the module tree is building we create FOSes (Function Overload Sets) each of those has a unique index id.
 So, when we importing a function with the same name should we update existent FOS?

 ```jc